irislib/faq/README.md

-# Iris FAQ
+# FAQ: Iris – The app for better social networks

 <img align="right" src="./iris_ss.png" height="230px" />
 <img align="right" src="./iris.png" height="230px" />

 [Iris](https://iris.to/) is a Nostr [Android](https://play.google.com/store/apps/details?id=to.iris.twa), [iOS](https://apps.apple.com/app/iris-the-nostr-client/id1665849007) and [web](https://iris.to/) client for better social networks.

-Please note that this FAQ section is a work-in-progress.
-The information may have already changed due to the frequent app and network updates.

-If you cannot find the answer to your question, you can always reach out to other Iris and Nostr users for assistance.

-There is a growing number of Nostr resources that may also instruct in using Iris (e.g. [nostr.how](https://www.nostr.how/clients/iris)).
+For desktop (Windows, MacOS, Linux), Docker and other versions, see the [instructions](https://github.com/irislib/iris-messenger).

+Create meaningful connections and build your network with Iris.

+Say goodbye to distractions, ads and controlled feeds.
+Say hello to accessible and secure social networking.
+Iris gives you complete control over your data and profile.

+Choose a name or alias and start connecting with friends and followers.
+You don't need a phone number or any other personal information to sign up.

+Discover a new world of social networking with Iris that is based on a simple, flexible, and open protocol called Nostr that is easy to use and ensures your data is always safe.

+Start experiencing the future of social media with Iris.

 ## Contents

 <details>
   <summary><strong>Getting started</strong></summary>

   - [Alby support](#alby-support)
   - [Avatar](#avatar)
   - [Profile banner size](#profile-banner-size)